Stochastic arbitrage with market index options: Empirical implementation

-LP and MILP have a single user-specified input: the state probabilities.
-If state probabilities are poorly chosen, LP and MILP may select portfolios which perform poorly.
-To assess our specification of state probabilities we applied the approach discussed in \citet{DieboldGuntherTay98}, which involves assessing the uniformity of probability integral transforms (PITs).
-For each date $t$ at which options expire we computed the PIT $F_t(x_{t})$, where $x_t$ is the value of the SPX at date $t$, and $F_t$ is the lognormal cumulative distribution function used to predict $x_t$ when options are selected one month prior.
-Figure \ref{fig:PIT} displays the proportion of PITs belonging to each decile of the unit interval.
-If state probabilities are correctly specified then the PITs should be distributed uniformly over the unit interval, so that the proportion of PITs belonging to each decile is close to 0.1 if the PITs are uniform.
-Clearly, this is not the case.
-The proportions are well above 0.1 at higher deciles (excluding the tenth decile) and well below 0.1 at lower deciles (and also the tenth decile).
-This indicates that our specification of state probabilities assigns too much probability to negative SPX returns and not enough to moderately positive SPX returns.
-Under the null hypothesis of correctly specified state probabilities, each proportion should fall within the bands around 0.1 indicated with dashed lines with probability 0.95.
-Four out of ten proportions fall outside the bands.
+To further investigate the fit of our specification of state probabilities we applied the approach discussed in \citet{DieboldGuntherTay98}, which involves assessing the uniformity of probability integral transforms (PITs).
+For each date $t$ in our sample period we computed the PIT $F_t(x_{t})$, where $x_t$ is the value of the SPX at date $t$, and $F_t$ is the cumulative distribution function used to predict $x_t$ one month prior.
+Thus $F_t$ depends on the risk-free rate and VIX one month prior to date $t$, the assumed market and variance risk premia, and the estimated parameters of the SGT distribution.
+Panel (b) in Figure \ref{fig:PDFs} displays the proportion of PITs belonging to each decile of the unit interval.
+If state probabilities are correctly specified then the PITs should be distributed uniformly over the unit interval, so that the proportion of PITs belonging to each decile is close to 0.1.
+We see that the proportions are reasonably close to 0.1 at all deciles except the top and bottom deciles, where the proportions are closer to 0.13.
+This discrepancy indicates that very large positive or negative SPX returns occur more frequently than is predicted by our specified return distribution.
+The problem is of lesser importance for our results pertaining to options written at moderate strikes, because the specification of state probabilities outside the permitted range of strikes is irrelevant to our choice of option portfolios.
+Only the relative probabilities assigned to states within the range of strikes are relevant.
+We will see, however, that the underprediction of the incidence of very large SPX returns significantly affects the results we obtain with the wide range of strikes, reported in Section \ref{sec:resultswide}.